-- 1- Loosen the reusable wire tie which secures the blower wiring to the blower motor mounting plate. - 2- Remove and retain screws on either side of sliding frame.
+- 1- Belt Drive Blowers Loosen the reusable wire tie which secures the blower wiring to the blower motor mounting plate. - Direct Drive Blowers Loosen the reusable wire tie which secures the controls and high voltage blower wiring to the blower housing. - 2- Remove and retain screws on either side (and on the front for direct drive) of sliding frame.
 Pull frame toward outside of unit. - 3- Slide frame back into original position when finished servicing.
-Reattach the blower wiring in the previous location on the blower motor base using the wire tie. - 4- Replace retained screws on either side of the sliding frame.
+Reattach the blower wiring in the previous location using the wire tie. - Replace retained screws.